 English 101 - Expository Writing

 This course has been designed to aid in your development into a confident, responsible and persuasive writer.
 Specifically, it should help you to develop competency in all stages of the writing process, develop critical thinking and reading skills and develop a writing standard consistent with the MLA style guide.
-Students will be required to write four essays and participate in class discussion that focuses on the reading for the course.
-There will probably be quizzes on the reading throughout the semester, a midterm, and a final exam.
-This is a computer classroom setting.
+The course will revolve around a particular theme each semester.
+Students will be required to write four essays, participate in class discussion that focuses on the theme for the course, and read an assigned novel.

 English 101 - Expository Writing

 This course will use writing as a means of clarifying some of your ideas and opinions, and it will also prepare you to express those convictions in a way that will make them more persuasive to a critical audience.
 To develop your proficiency in meeting this public challenge, you will have opportunities to hone your research and writing skills, and you will learn some techniques that persuasive arguers often use.
 In addition to practicing these techniques in your own writing, you will also read some examples of how influential writers of our day have attempted to win over their readers on such topics as environmental policy, civil rights, and freedom of speech.
 The writing component of this class involves multiple drafts and critical feedback from classmates, and the course is writing intensive.

 English 101 - Introduction to Expository Writing